wovo/ctl/readme.md

 - cpp-india 2021
 - pacific-c++ 2017, 2018

-- embo++ (no schedules available? - must ask!)

-todo

-italian C++ conference
-cpp-summit (more)
-cpp europe (more)
-EuroLLVM
-LLVM dev meeting
-C++ Russia
-Core Hard
-Core C++
-CPPP
-C++ Day
-ADC++
-C++ Day 2020
-NDC Tech Town
-pure C++ 2020
-accu again, note the lightning's

-The talks are tagged, but this has been done by hand and very roughly.
+The talks have tags, but this is still rudimentary.
-I used or plan to use these tags
+I used or plan to use these tags:
-(in most cases, at most one from each line):
 - conference, meetup
 - talk, keynote, lightning, interview, panel
 - live, online
 - c++, c, java, javscript, python, assembler
 - c++11, c++14, c++17, c++20

-And add when appropriate (examples, avoid a trailing 's'):
 - standard, evolution
 - embedded, latency, freestanding, unit
 - git, make, cmake
 - exception, template, concept, constexpr, lambda, volatile, int
 - stl, container, algorithm
 - procedural, oo, functional
+- compilation, jit
-- jit, meta, quality, naming
+- quality, naming, testing

 There is a field to rate the talk for the experience level of the intended audience, but this has not been done yet (all are at 0, which means unknown).
 The intended levels are:
 - 1 : no programming experience
-- 2 : no experience with the programming language
+- 2 : no experience any specific the programming language
 - 3 : no experience with the subject within the programming language
 - 4 : ??
 - 5 : junior programmer level